 This post is for you if you have a business and you want to register for VAT as soon as possible, but you first want to clarify a few things you have on VAT registration and its benefits.

-8 Questions we’ll answer below on VAT Registration in South Africa
+Questions and Answers on VAT Registration in South Africa

 How is VAT relevant to my South African business?

-How VAT is relevant to you largely depend on what you sell or offer as a business, how much you earn and with whom you’re doing business with.
-It’s also important to consider with whom you’d like to do business with in the future.
+How VAT is relevant to you largely depends on what you sell or offer as a business, how much you earn and with whom you’re doing business with.
+It’s also important to consider who you’d like to do business with in the future.

-It’s important to note that if you earn less than R50 000 a year or R4300 per month (for at least two months), you cannot register for VAT yet.
+It’s important to note that if you earn less than R50 000 a year or R4200 per month (for at least two consecutive months), you cannot register for VAT yet.

 That means VAT is only relevant to those roughly exceeding R50 000 turnover (sales) a year.